kalidavide/Walkie_Talkie_Pi/README.md

 ## Getting Started

-This guide walks you through preparing the microSD, first boot, enabling remote access, installing the core software, bringing up audio and mesh networking, and enabling push-to-talk and fallback behavior.
+This guide walks you through preparing the complete system.
 Where configuration is required, refer to the **sample files in this repository** instead of copying inline snippets.

 ---